robertmaynard/Sandbox/README.md

 infrastructure.

+## MinDelta ##
+A C++ example of making sure that two double values have at-least 64k representable numbers between them.

 ## MoabReader ##
 A pretty feature complete VTK reader of MOAB files, can output a moab file a single unstructured grid, poly data or multi block.